 3.Are the conditions of utilization and integration in the overall system well defined and taken into account?

 For many previous and current generations of instrumentation that were not designed in accordance with IEC61508, certification had to be achieved through “proven in use” (PiU) means – demonstrating failure and reliability rates for the instrument based on customer return data.
-While this is OK for simpler devices that are used always in the same way and conditions, for more technologically advanced products such assessment can be difficult and finally tied up to very specific conditions of utilization.
+While this is OK for simpler devices that are always used in the same way and under the same conditions, for more technologically advanced products such assessment can be difficult and finally tied up to very specific conditions of utilization.

 This is in contrast to “certified by design” (CbD) where the instrument was designed from its inception to have a particular SIL rating.
 This method does not rely on compilation of historical data to prove that systematic faults are limited – it relies on review of not only the design itself but also the design processes.
 In the PiU approach, SIL is essentially an afterthought that is retrofit to the product after it has been designed and released to the market.
 In the CbD approach, the manufacturer has far more flexibility to continue enhancing the product over time, since the design is properly documented and any change impact analysis can therefore be conducted with confidence.
 In contrast, with PiU-based certification, you may not be sure about the overall impact of a change.
 For example, if the manufacturer changes a PiU design, the failure data collected up to that point may become invalid and the manufacturer has to start collecting data all over again based on the new design because its failures may now be unique and different than the prior design.
 This can result in a situation where the manufacturer cannot justify maintaining the certification, therefore discontinuing the product.